 What is a Ladder Color Code and How is it Used?

 Ladder color codes are used to determine the load capacity of a ladder.
 This is important because the load capacity of a ladder is determined by the length and width of the ladder.
-The colors help you know what type of ladder you use and how much weight it can hold.
+The colors help you know what ladder you use and how much weight it can hold.

 Ladder Color Codes are used in many organizations to represent a hierarchy concerning the order of priority.
 The color codes on a ladder can be used as an organizational tool that helps people identify their place in the hierarchy.

 Ladder categorization may be divided into three categories, and each one is different in terms of length, functionality, and color.
-Different colors denote different things on ladders.
+Different colors denote other things on ladders.
 One of the most prevalent is color codes to determine ladder capacity.

 What are the Most Common Ladder Colors?

 Ladder safety is usually governed by ANSI or (OSHA regulations.
 This method was created by the American National Standards Institute (ANSI) to ensure that all ladders were constructed with the exact dimensions and weight capability.
 The ANSI or OSHA ladder safety regulations are in place to guarantee that you use the right ladder for the work and that it is properly put up.